 Home

 Turquoise Puya

-The dazzling Turquoise Ixia (I. viridiflora) has one of the rarest and most desirable colors in the plant world.
-Each spring, this Freesia relative sends up striking 1½-2 foot flower spikes that demand attention!
+The dazzling Turquoise Ixia (Ixia viridiflora) has one of the rarest and most beautiful colors in the plant world.
+Each spring, this Freesia relative sends up striking, 1.5 to 2 foot tall flower spikes that demand attention!
 Each stem has 12 to 24 blooms of shimmering aquamarine or sea-green.
 The satiny purple centers and yellow anthers contrast beautifully with the petals.
-Sadly, this lovely bulb is endangered in its homeland of South Africa, and is extremely rare in the United States.
+Unfortunately, this lovely plant is endangered in its homeland of South Africa.
+Adult bulbs are rarely seen for sale.

+Home